strand/make.bettermistak.es/source/resume/index.markdown

 * Document my progress with Rails development on a personal blog using an Octopress framework on a Heroku deploy.

-**Reviewer**, _Rails 3 in Action, 2nd Edition_, April 2012 - Present

 ### Volunteer Experience ###

 **Board Member,** Jigsaw Renaissance, February 2010 – February 2011

 * Wrote and edited a weekly events email newsletter and regular blog content.
 * Managed finances for a growing non-profit maker space.
 Maintained accurate financial records.

 **DJ,** Boise Community Radio Project, August 2006 – July 2007

 ### Education ###

-Bachelor of Arts in English: emphasis in Creative Writing
-**The University of Puget Sound,** Graduated August 2004
+Bachelor of Arts in English: emphasis in Creative Writing **The University of Puget Sound,** Graduated August 2004
-Honors: Summer Research Grant, Summer 2002, “Philip K. Dick, Cyberpunk, and Beyond”